Loading Video...

 Supporting Material

 Here's a quick trivia question: What part of your car might eventually become jewelry?
-If you answered the catalytic converter, you'd be right.
-And if you don't already know what that part is, read on.
+Read on to learn the answer.

 Rubber